sujeet-bhalerao/fighting-chess-index/README.md

 player_stats = player_stats[player_stats['N'] >= 1] # change N to minimum number of games
 ```

-Replace `folder` with the path to your folder of PGN files in this line before running the script:
+Replace `folder` with the path to your folder of PGN files in this line before running `fci.py`:

 ```python
 pgn_files = glob.glob('folder/*.pgn')